One of the most accomplished curlers in the history of the sport will enter the World Curling Hall of Fame, it was announced today.

-The round robin continues at the Canadian Senior Curling Championships in Yellowknife, N.W.T. as the standings start to take shape.
+The playoff picture continues to take shape as the round robin winds down at the 2014 Canadian Senior Curling Championships in Yellowknife, N.W.T.